Q&A About Cataracts and

 A. Performing cataract surgery on a dense, hypermature cataract (I'm assuming that's what you meant by "deep") is technically more difficult even with the state-of-the-art techniques and instruments.
 There is a higher risk of complications.
 One of those complications is a retinal detachment.
 Your mother's surgeon is just taking extra precautions in the unlikely event that your mother does have a retinal detachment after surgery.
 Dr. Slonim

 Have a question about cataracts or cataract surgery?
 You may send your question to us, by filling out the form below.
-The most interesting and educational questions will be answered by an eye doctor and published on this website.
+The most interesting and educational questions will be answered by an eye doctor for publication on this website.
 Thank you!

 [Page updated April 2013]